AMReX-Combustion/PeleC/Docs/sphinx_doc/geometry/geometry_init.rst

    S(\mathbf{x}) = x^2 + y^2 + z^2 - R^2,

 the solution domain would be the interior of a sphere of radius :math:`R`.
 Reverse the sign of :math:`S` and the solution domain would be the exterior of the sphere.
+More details are available `here <https://amrex-codes.github.io/amrex/docs_html/EB.html?highlight=geometryshop#initializing-the-geometric-database>`_.

 Specifying basic geometries in input files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~